-Texas Education Agency Commissioner Mike Morath authorized five new charter schools to launch in August 2020.
+Texas Education Agency Commissioner Mike Morath approved four new charter schools to open in August 2020.
 The final step of authorization shall take place this Friday, June 14th when the State Board of Education meets.

-At maximum enrollment, these schools will create over 8500 new seats for families in Austin, Houston, and San Antonio.
+At maximum enrollment, these schools will create over 5,000 new charter school seats for families in Houston and San Antonio.

-Joining Dr. Tarim in Houston are Rebecca Francis of Elevate Collegiate Charter School and Deyvis Salazar of Houston Classical Charter School.
+In Houston are Rebecca Francis of Elevate Collegiate Charter School and Deyvis Salazar of Houston Classical Charter School.
 Opening in the Greater 3rd Ward, Elevate shall educate children in Prek3 to 5th grade, starting with students in Prek4, Kinder, and First grade.
-Elevate seeks to put children on the path to college by building essential foundational skills in elementary school and preparing them to enter the most rigorous middle and high schools the area.
+Elevate seeks to put children on the path to college by building essential foundational skills in elementary school and preparing them to enter the most rigorous middle and high schools in the area.

 Mr. Salazar also seeks to educate children in Kinder and first grade at Houston Classical Charter School, to be located in Alief.
 With experience launching a high-performing independent charter school in New York City, Mr. Salazar seeks to educate high-needs students with a blend of classical and contemporary educational approaches.
 Fully scaled, Houston Classical shall enroll students in grades K-8 in preparation for the rigors of the most rigorous high schools in Harris County.